Classes are being held ON LINE at this time due to COVID-19.

 We run through the basics of core and glute engagement, diaphragmatic breathing, and neutral spine.
 Proper form is emphasized to make sure you are lifting safely.
 Technique will fine-tune your lifts, and the principle of full-body tension will dramatically increase your ability to handle heavy loads.

-Please contact me for upcoming deadlift workshop dates.
+Please contact me for upcoming pain reduction, deadlift and upper body dates.